Roberto Durán: Lightweight

+Durán made his professional debut in February 1968 at the age of 16.
+He was given the nickname "Manos de Piedra", "hands of stone," by Panamanian boxing writer Alfonso Castillo, after defeating Benny Huertas on September 13, 1971.
+Following this bout, he was then trained by Ray Arcel.

-Durán won his first 31 consecutive professional fights, and scored knockout victories over future Featherweight Champion Ernesto Marcel and former Super Featherweight Champion Hiroshi Kobayashi, culminating in his first title bout in June 1972, where he defeated Ken Buchanan in Madison Square Garden for the WBA Lightweight Championship.
+Durán won his first 31 consecutive professional fights, and scored knockout victories over future Featherweight Champion Ernesto Marcel and former Super Featherweight Champion Hiroshi Kobayashi.
+He fought his first title bout in June 1972, where he defeated Ken Buchanan at Madison Square Garden for the WBA Lightweight Championship.
 Durán, as a 2-to-1 underdog, scored a knockdown against the defending champion just fifteen seconds into the opening round and battered him throughout the bout.
 He was well ahead on all three cards as the bell rang to end the 13th round, at which time Durán (apparently not hearing the bell) continued to throw a couple of extra punches as Buchanan lay on the ropes.
 As Durán continued punching, the referee, Johnny LoBianco, grabbed him to pull him away.
 He pulled down on Durán's arms, which led to a seemingly accidental low blow.
 Buchanan dropped to the canvas in pain.
 His trainer Gil Clancy later said he had believed the blow to have been caused by a knee.
 Durán was not disqualified from the bout; instead, he was deemed as winner by thirteenth-round technical knockout.
 Columnist Red Smith of The New York Times wrote that LoBianco had to award the victory to Durán, even if the punch was a low blow, as "anything short of pulling a knife is regarded indulgently" in American boxing.
 Buchanan said he left the fight "with sore balls".

 Durán followed up on his title winning performance with several non-title matches.
 Later that year, in another non-title bout, he lost a ten-round decision to Esteban De Jesús.
 Durán got back on track with successful title defenses against Jimmy Robertson, Hector Thompson and future Lightweight Champion Guts Ishimatsu.
-In 1974, Durán avenged his loss to De Jesus with a brutal eleventh round knock out.
+In 1974, Durán avenged his loss to De Jesús with a brutal eleventh round knock out.
 In 1976, he defeated future Light Welterweight Champion Saoul Mamby.
-Overall, Durán made twelve successful defenses of his title (eleven coming by knockout) and amassed a record of 62–1, his last defense coming in 1978 when Durán fought a third bout with De Jesus in a unification match wherein Durán once again knocked out De Jesus and captured his WBC Lightweight Championship.
+Overall, Durán made twelve successful defenses of his title (eleven coming by knockout) and amassed a record of 62–1.
+His last defense was in 1978, when Durán fought a third bout with De Jesus in a unification match wherein Durán once again knocked out De Jesus and captured his WBC Lightweight Championship.
+Durán later visited De Jesús in 1989 when De Jesús was dying of AIDS.
+“When I see him there so thin, my tears run out because he used to be a muscular guy," Durán said.
+"I start crying and I hug him, and I kiss him and I tell my daughter to kiss him.”
+The picture of their embrace was widely distributed, at a time when AIDS patients faced significant stigma.

 Durán gave up the Undisputed Lightweight Championship in February 1979.